ucsb-cs56-w20/mapache-search/README.md

 * Ensure that `google.search.api.key` is defined in `localhost.json`
 * Run `source env.sh` in the terminal instance you are running the web app in

+* NOTE: After deploying to heroku, you must go to heroku postgresql on its website and reset it.
+Then re-deploy and it should work.